Raging-Tiger/system_simulator_project/README.md

 # system_simulator_project

-Done as a final project in the University of Latvia
+Done as a project in the University of Latvia

 Currently it has functionality of: